Nahani/livestream-calculator/README.md

   </table>
 </div>

+## 🆕 Recent Updates

+The calculator now includes several new features to help traders optimize their position sizing:

+- **Alternative Position Sizing**: The calculator now shows additional position sizing options that remain within 2% of your maximum allowed loss, giving you more flexibility.
+- **Smart Contract Conversion**: When adding a micro contract would result in 10 micros, the calculator automatically suggests converting to an additional mini contract.
+- **Risk Warning Indicators**: Visual warning icons appear when a position size exceeds the maximum allowed loss based on your platform's rules.
+- **Improved Architecture**: The codebase has been refactored for better maintainability, with clear separation between calculation logic and UI components.

 ## ✨ Features

 - 📈 Calculate maximum position sizes for different futures contracts
 - 🏢 Support for multiple trading platforms (TopStep, FTMO, WGF, UFUNDED)
 - 🧮 Different calculation methods based on selected platform
 - 📱 Mini and Micro contract recommendations
+- 🔢 Smart conversion of 10 micro contracts to 1 mini contract
+- ⚠️ Warning indicators for positions exceeding maximum allowed loss
+- 💹 Alternative position sizing suggestions within 2% of maximum allowed loss
 - 🌓 Dark and light mode support
 - 🌍 Multilingual support (English and French)
 - 💾 Persistent settings via local storage